 It is common for people to fail to appreciate small steps toward the desired behavior.
 Suppose you call your dog and he comes running toward you, but before he makes it all the way, he gets distracted and stops to check out an interesting smell or to urinate on a bush.
 He will be much more likely to keep coming all the way to you if you praise and encourage them as soon as they start moving in your direction.
 Call them and, as soon as they look at you, praise and cheer them to continue.
 Then, if they should stop, you can give them feedback with an “uh uh” or a “hey” in a different tone of voice (displeased or surprised).
 When they look at you, smile, call them again, and praise them as they do.
 Reward generously when they arrive.

 5 Reasons Your Dog Won’t Come When Called

-The “come” cue – also known as recall – is one of the most important commands to teach your dog, both for her safety and your peace of mind.
-Because you understand this better than your pup does, few things are more frustrating than when she won’t come when called.
+The “come” cue – also known as a recall – is one of the most important commands to teach your dog, both for their safety and your peace of mind.
+Because you understand this better than your pup does, few things are more frustrating than when they won’t come when called.

 Understanding the reasons dogs don’t come when called helps you reverse disobedience and train your pooch to obey this important cue.
 Here are five common explanations: